 Dogs and cats are carnivores.
 They do not actually have a requirement for grains in their diet.
 However, most commercial foods and treats are loaded with carbs/grains.
 Once you have minimized the carbs in your pet’s food, check your pet’s treats.
 You know those meat and bone shaped biscuits?
 Most of them are simply meat-flavored corn!
 Feed a meaty treat instead!

-You may be feeding the best, meaty diet but still may be leaving nutritional gaps in your pet’s diet.
+You may be feeding an expensive, meaty diet but still may be leaving nutritional gaps in your pet’s diet.
 The pet food industry’s definition of “complete” and the true definition of “complete” for your pet may be two very different things.
 Even a raw or homemade diet may be lacking because of the state of our soils and what is being fed to commercially farmed animals.
 Giving your pet a quality, all natural supplement to compliment their meaty diet is a great way to assure your pet is getting all those required and delicate nutrients that he may be lacking.
-Just like in our diets, it’s a hard task to make sure all the nutritional bases are covered every single day…so adding that quality supplement for dogs or that quality supplement for cats is the simple solution!
+Just like in our diets.
+It’s a hard task to make sure all the nutritional bases are covered every single day, so adding that quality supplement for dogs or that quality supplement for cats is the simple solution!

 Fresh air and sunshine are two ingredients that just can’t be bottled and sold…or you’d find it in our store!
 Walking, running, romping or just getting outside and moving, benefits both you and your pet!
 Take a few minutes every day to let your pet know that he’s important to you!